Metricks/frontend-assessment-/README.md

   * The libraries and dependecies you used in implementing the application.
   * Step by step guide on how to run the application.
   * What you would like to improve in this application if it was not an assessment.(optional).

-## Submitting your assessment

-When you are done with the assessment, send the link of the repository [Here](https://docs.google.com/forms/d/e/1FAIpQLSfqYOT4SPsVr_fkkj5Yv1PTEOyj6C5_gcM54TSSwGibWZtjmw/viewform)

 Remember, if you're looking for feedback on your task, be sure to ask questions when submitting it.